datacoves/docs/docs/reference/airflow/datacoves-operator.md

 ```
 This custom operator is an extension of Airflow's default Bash Operator.
 It:

-- Copies the entire Datacoves repo to a temporary directory, to avoid read-only errors when running `bash_command`.
+- Copies the entire Datacoves repo to a temporary directory, to avoid read-only errors when running `bash_command`
-- Activates the Datacoves Airflow virtualenv (or a passed `virtualenv`, relative path from repo root to the desired virtualenv)
+- Activates the Datacoves Airflow virtualenv
-    - Passing `activate_venv = False` will skip this activation.
-Useful for running Airflow Python code
 - Runs the command in the repository root (or a passed `cwd`, relative path from repo root where to run command from)

 Params: